 As far as I know, a couple of schools try the “admit everybody and charge them a lot” model, but few try the “admit many, but charge them a little model.”
 The notorious Thomas M. Cooley Law School does the former, and no one who knows anything about law school will go there, but they charge $54,000 per year right now.
 There might be institutional or ABA-imposed barriers that I’m unaware of.
 Still, if that kind of model is successful, it could at least challenge the hegemony of the Harvard-Yale-Stanford model of law school, which is untenable and getting worse.

 See also “The specious reasoning in Lawrence M. Mitchell’s ‘Law School Is Worth the Money‘” and “Why You Should Not Go to Law School.”
 Do not listen to your parents, for whom law school might’ve made financial sense, or your friends’s empty congratulations, because most of your friends don’t know any better.
-Law school enrollments have plummeted since their 2008 high, for reasons discussed at the link.
+Law school enrollments have plummeted since their 2008 high, for good reason.

 Here’s an interview with a Columbia law grad who quit law for a coding bootcamp.
 Skipping law school would’ve made more sense, but news about how bad the legal market is relative to the tech sector has not percolated through the entire country (yet).